pcengines/apu2-documentation/docs/apu_ecc.md

 setting D18F3xBC_x8 (DRAM ECC) to `0012000F`.
 More info about meaning of these is available in [BKDG](https://www.amd.com/system/files/TechDocs/52740_16h_Models_30h-3Fh_BKDG.pdf) on pages 172-174 (ECC syndromes) and 456 (DRAM ECC register).
-Another register that is set by MemTest86 is D18F3xB8 (NB Array Address), but according to page 456 only valid option for this register is `80000008`, all other values are reserved.
+Another register that is set by MemTest86 is D18F3xB8 (NB Array Address) as `8000000x`, where `x` is 0, 2 and 4.

+On apu3 (4GB version) and apu5 register D18F3xB8 have some bits set on fields marked as reserved in BKDG.
+After clearing these bits before starting MemTest86 ECC injection started to work as expected on all platforms with ECC-capable memory.